 This is a follow up story for Simple Goodness Sisters.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published over 1 year ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello!
 We are the Simple Goodness Sisters and we grow Happier Hour.
 Our mission is to help people celebrate their lives and build a community with a round of drinks.
 We are a lifestyle brand that brings the farm to the bar through our handcrafted, small-batch simple syrups (launched in 2017) and our brick and mortar Soda Shop (just launched in the fall of 2020).
 We are real-life sisters and co-founders.
 Belinda is the younger sister (by four years) and the master mixologist.
 She is the creative genius behind all our flavors and recipes.
 Venise is the farmer and farm networker.
 She runs the Simple Goodness Farm with her husband and sources all our ingredients from her vast network of farms in the area.

 Our syrups are crafted using ingredients we grow on our farm and the farms in our area.
 We use local ingredients and preserve all our syrups the old fashioned way, without any chemicals or preservatives.
 We use whole ingredients, always.
 Our syrups allow our customers to craft delicious cocktails at home, simply.
 We sell our syrups through select retailers, on our eCommerce website, and through our newly opened Soda Shop.